Adwords Optimization

 A few years ago, Adwords Optimization mostly meant cleaning up bids, pausing weak keywords, and testing ad copy.

-That still matters.
-But now the job is bigger.
+Now the job is bigger.

 Google keeps adding more AI-led features into the workflow, from AI Max in Search to newer measurement tools like Meridian.
 So, performance marketers are not just adjusting campaigns by hand anymore.
 They are also shaping the signals, data, and controls that the platform learns from.